Guide: Resources and Forms

 Supervision and Support

-Each carer or carer family will have their own supervisory and support Fostering Social Worker independent of the children placed with them.
+Each carer or carer family has their own supervisory and support Fostering Social Worker independent of the children placed with them.
 Where possible, this will also be offered to specific or kinship carers.

 Carers should be able to discuss with their Social Worker matters which do not necessarily relate directly to the child in their care.